idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/step02_fem_convergence.md

-!alert tip title=Eliminate spatial error if possible When performing a temporal convergence study, it is best to design the simulation such that error associated with [!ac](FEM) approximation is eliminated or minimal.
+!alert tip title=Eliminate spatial error if possible When performing a temporal convergence study, it is best to design the simulation such that error associated with the [!ac](FEM) approximation is eliminated or minimal.

 !bibtex bibliography !!include to make sure next/previous are last on page